L&S Policy on Volunteers

 - Justification for using a volunteer.
 Include a statement explaining why the use of the volunteer enhances the program or provides additional benefits to existing program features.
 Specify the title requested.
 Instructional volunteers will be appointed as zero-dollar academic staff (e.g., emeritus professor, lecturer, and instructor); doing so allows them to be entered into HRS so that they can obtain an instructor ID.

-- Submit a request to your departmental HR Rep (see KB60443) for review The request must include:
+- Submit a request to your departmental HR Rep for review.
+The request must include:

 - If your volunteer needs a zero-dollar academic staff appointment, please specify the title.
 A zero-dollar academic staff appointment allows the employee to obtain a campus ID, email, etc.

 - If the volunteer is in a position of trust with unsupervised access to vulnerable populations or is involved with a camp a CBC is required.

-Fill out appropriate CBC spreadsheet (CAMP Volunteer Spreadsheet or Volunteer Spreadsheet) and submit to your departmental HR Rep (KB60443) along with draft letter.
+- Fill out appropriate CBC spreadsheet (CAMP Volunteer Spreadsheet or Volunteer Spreadsheet) and submit to your departmental HR Rep along with draft letter.

 - CBC must be complete prior to volunteer appointment begin date (CBC’s generally take 1-5 days to process).

-- The appointment must be approved by your departmental HRS Rep before the letter is sent to the volunteer.
-Once approved, send the appointment letter to the volunteer and include a copy of the Volunteer Fact Sheet (Unclassified-Appendix 1-B) with the letter.
+- The appointment must be approved by your departmental HR Rep before the letter is sent to the volunteer.
+Once approved, send the final appointment letter to the volunteer and include a copy of the Volunteer Fact Sheet with the letter.

-- Send a final copy of the signed letter to your departmental HR Rep (see KB 60443).
+- Send a final copy of the signed letter to your departmental HR Rep.

 - Volunteer appointments are not entered into JEMS/HRS.
-However, if a zero dollar academic staff appointment was requested for your volunteer, you will need to enter the appointment into JEMS or submit the appropriate JEMS forms.
+However, if a zero dollar academic staff appointment was requested for your volunteer, you will need to enter the appointment into JEMS-Hire or submit the appropriate New Hire form (for centralized units).

 - Welcome the volunteer to your organization.